Here are a series of exercises on finding supernovae, starting with

 5.16.
 Approximately how many times brighter than the Sun is the

-6.17.
-Use a new image of M51 requested by your class or a recent image
+5.17.
+Use a new image of M51 requested by your class from a remote telescope or another recent image

-of the galaxy from the HOU database.
+of the galaxy.
 Compare the new image to the images

 from Spring of 1994.
 Describe your findings.